Direct answer

 How to read this

-That is why the work cannot be reduced to a call.
-A call is a container.
-Advisory is the read inside it.
 The useful question is not, "Can someone give me input?"
-The useful question is, "Can someone see the structure I am too close to see and say it plainly enough that I have to deal with it?"
+The useful question is, "Can someone see the pattern I am too close to see and say plainly what must be checked first?"

 The category is easy to misunderstand.

-A private business advisor is not a general consultant wearing a sharper suit.
+A private business advisor is not just a general consultant with a sharper label.
 A consultant usually improves a function.
 Sales process.
 Hiring process.
 Finance process.
 Strategy deck.
 Market research.
 Those can matter.
-They are not the same thing.
+They are not the same job.

-Private advisory is closest to the decision owner.
-It deals with choices that change the business underneath the visible work: who has authority, what gets funded, whether a partner stays, whether a senior leader is carrying the wrong seat, whether a board has become theater, whether the company is being shaped for the next round or the next decade.
+Private advisory is closest to the owner problem.
+It deals with choices that change the business underneath the visible work: who has authority, what gets funded, whether a partner stays, whether a senior leader is in the wrong seat, whether the board is avoiding the real conflict, or whether the company is being shaped for the next round instead of the next operating chapter.

 That is why advisor vs consulting and advisor vs coaching are not word games.
-They name different rooms.
+They name different jobs.
 If the question needs execution capacity, hire execution.
 If it needs emotional processing, find the right care.
-If it needs decision architecture, do not bury it under another workstream.
+If it needs business diagnosis, do not bury it under another workstream.

 A serious fit diagnostic